Eclypses/mte-relay-browser/README.md

   licenseKey: "LICENSE_KEY_HERE",
   numberEncoderDecoderPairs: 5,
   encoderDecoderPoolSize: 5,
+  defaultEncodeType: "MKE",
 });
 ```

 ### Options

 - `licenseCompany`
+  - **Required**
   - Type: string
-  - Required: true
   - The company name associated with your MTE license
 - `licenseKey`
+  - **Required**
   - Type: string
-  - Required: true
   - The license key associated with your MTE license
 - `numberEncoderDecoderPairs`
   - Type: number
-  - Required: false
   - Default: 5
-  - The number of encoder/decoder pairs to create.
+  - The number of encoder/decoder pairs to create when pairing with an MTE Relay server.
 Each pair can encode/decode one request at a time.
 - `encoderDecoderPoolSize`
   - Type: number
-  - Required: false
   - Default: 5
-  - The number of encoder/decoder pairs to keep in the pool.
+  - The number of encoder/decoder objects to keep in the pool.
 This should be less than or equal to the number of encoder/decoder pairs.
+- `defaultEncodeType`
+  - Type: `MTE` | `MKE`
+  - Default: `MKE`
+  - The default encode type to use on all requests. `MKE` is faster and smaller and should be used for requests with large payloads, and most common requests. `MTE` is much more secure and should be used on all requests with sensitive data.

 ## Using mteFetch()